 John led the committee in the activity, the purpose of which was to determine if a tenth element is necessary in the scope that calls out the development of a strategic plan.

-A committee member (Kandee) suggested adding language to the first bullet point in the scope that included the information.
+Kandie suggested adding language to the first bullet point in the scope that included the information.
 The committee decided to make the first bullet point: We will develop a comprehensive strategic plan using the elements below.

 John then referenced a document Jaime created that contained ideas for increasing diversity from the old diversity committee.
 Where should these ideas go?

-Kelly suggested a sub-committee that would meet with the DEI to review ideas.
+Kelly suggested formation of a sub-committee to review DEI considerations and ideas.
 The sub-committee would review the list, forward items to appropriate groups on campus and discuss the remaining ideas that don’t have a home.

 Klaudia suggested creating a DEI–specific email address where people can email their ideas.
 Sub-committee would review and then pass to appropriate source (ie: HR) and then provide follow-up to requestor.